srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

 #### General conventions

 - Code needs to be properly commented
-- We follow python standard [PEP 257](https://www.python.org/dev/peps/pep-0257/) for commenting
+- We follow Python standard [PEP 257](https://www.python.org/dev/peps/pep-0257/) for commenting
   - PEP 257 standardizes what comments should express and how they should do it (e.g., use triple quotes for commenting a function), but does not specify what markup syntax should be used to describe comments
 - Different conventions have been developed for documenting interfaces
   - ReST
-  - Google (which is cross-language, e.g., C++, python, ...)
+  - Google (which is cross-language, e.g., C++, Python, ...)
   - Epytext
   - Numpydoc

 #### Descriptive vs imperative style

 - We decided to use imperative style for our comments and docstrings
-  - Pylint and other python QA tools favor an imperative style
+  - Pylint and other Python QA tools favor an imperative style
   - From [PEP 257](https://www.python.org/dev/peps/pep-0257/)
     ```
     The docstring is a phrase ending in a period.
 It prescribes the function or